-- On the way stop at the Colonial and Convict Exhibition in Copping, with its extensive collection of interesting convict artifacts.
+- On the way, stop at the Colonial and Convict Exhibition in Copping, with its extensive collection of convict artifacts.

-- Allow a day to explore the World Heritage listed Port Arthur Historic Site, Australia's most intact and evocative convict site.
-The site has more than 30 buildings, ruins and restored period homes, dating from the prison's establishment in 1830 until its closure in 1877.
-Today, the 30 convict-built structures that make up the site sit in 40 hectares of landscaped grounds, and you need to allow plenty of time to fully experience all it has to offer.
+- Allow a day to explore the World Heritage-listed Port Arthur Historic Site, Australia's most intact and evocative convict site with more than 30 buildings, ruins and restored period homes dating from the prison's establishment in 1830 until its closure in 1877.

-- Afterwards, allow time to drive to the convict ruins at Probation Station and the World Heritage listed Convict Salt Mines at Saltwater River.
+- Afterwards, if there's time, drive to the convict ruins at Probation Station and the World Heritage listed Convict Salt Mines at Saltwater River.